Mediators meet to bolster Ethiopia truce amid signs of detente

 On other fronts, momentum toward better relations appears to be picking up.

-On Wednesday, state-owned Ethiopian Airlines resumed flights to Mekelle, the first in 18 months.
+State-owned Ethiopian Airlines resumed flights on Wednesday to Mekelle, the first in 18 months.
 Ethio Telecom reconnected its services to Mekelle and 27 other towns, while the government says humanitarian aid is being ramped up.

+"We applaud the signing and launch of the African Union’s Monitoring, Verification and Compliance Mission (AU-MVCM) in Mekele, another important step toward securing lasting peace for the people of northern Ethiopia," U.S. Secretary of State Antony Blinken said in a written statement issued on Thursday.

+"The United States stands ready to support the AU-MVCM and full implementation of the cessation of hostilities agreement (COHA), which includes disarmament of Tigray People’s Liberation Front (TPLF) combatants, withdrawal of Eritrean forces, unimpeded humanitarian access, resumption of essential services, and implementation of transitional justice," Blinken said.

 Our Standards: The Thomson Reuters Trust Principles.